State Wellness Benefits (PEBA)

 Rally is a web and mobile platform offered at no cost to State Health Plan primary members (Standard and Savings Plan) age 16 and older.
 The platform gives you personalized recommendations to get you moving more, eating better and feeling happier.

-Naturally Slim is a clinically-proven online program that teaches you how to lose weight and keep it off forever while still eating your favorite foods.
+Wondr Health (formerly Naturally Slim) is a clinically-proven online program that teaches you how to lose weight and keep it off forever while still eating your favorite foods.
 State Health Plan members, including spouses and dependent children age 18 and older, are eligible to apply.

 Health coaching is available to Standard Plan and Savings Plan subscribers and their covered adult family members.
 If you have behavioral or chronic medical conditions, you can learn how to manage your symptoms, and delay or even prevent many of the complications of these diseases.